 - Leaving all your investments in cash

-Some opportunities are more personal to your situation.
-Things like an upcoming raise or bonus you can dedicate to a goal.
-Or maybe your company is offering stock at a discount and it is a great investment.
+Some opportunities are more personal to your situation: things like an upcoming raise or bonus you can dedicate to a goal, or maybe your company is offering stock at a discount and it is a great investment.

 Opportunities also include broader market trends.
 Maybe you have set aside some cash to invest when there is a downturn in the real estate or stock market.
 Look into the next year of your foreseeable financial life, and identify a few rewarding opportunities you could potentially participate in that would move your financial goals further along.

-What could cause a threat to your financial plan?
+What could threaten your financial plan?

 We all face obstacles along our path to achieve our financial planning objectives.
-Different from weaknesses, which are based on your own behaviors or environment, threats are things you cannot control but still impact your plan.
+Different from weaknesses, which are based on your own behaviors or environment, threats are things you cannot control but that still impact your plan.
 They may be your personal circumstances or emergencies that arise unexpectedly.

 Threats can include things such as: